lturner19/Digital_Notebook/README.md

 ## USAGE

+This application can be used to write, save, and then delete notes created by the user.

 <br>

 ## FEATURES
+ This application uses express framework as its backend.
+ The notes are saved and retrieved from a JSON file.

-1. User will have the ability to create their own notes with:
+1. Users will have the ability to create their own notes with:
     * Header (title)
     *  Body (text)

 2. Each note can be saved using the save icon
-    *Notes can still be viewed, after returning to the site.
+    *Notes can still be viewed, once clicked on, or after returning to the webpage.

 3. Individual notes can be deleted using the trash icon.

 <br>